tpabarbosa/react-dos-terminal/README.md

 ## Configuration

-Terminal component accepts an optional **config** object as a prop.
+Terminal component accepts two props, a required **id** _string_ and an optional **config** object.
 In this config object you can define custom commands, files and directories and some other attributes.
 All attributes are optional:

 ```ts
 {